top-MEBW_PIC_shutterstock_bees_in_hive.jpg

 Learn bees

-The Honey bee arrived with the colonists in the early 1600s and spread rapidly.
-Our Honey bee is also known as The Western Honey bee (scientifically Apis mellifera) and originated in the tropics of Africa.
-Early settlers valued the Honey bee as a source of honey and beeswax.
+The honey bee arrived with the colonists in the early 1600s and spread rapidly.
+Our honey bee is also known as The Western Honey bee (scientifically Apis mellifera) and originated in the tropics of Africa.
+Early settlers valued the honey bee as a source of honey and beeswax.

-Honey bees get used today as the pollinators of choice in agriculture – not because they are the “best” pollinator but instead because Honey bees are 1) generalist pollinators and 2) their colonies are easily transportable, and 3) the foraging population of a Honey bee colony can be 30,000 bees.
+Honey bees get used today as the pollinators of choice in agriculture – not because they are the “best” pollinator but instead because honey bees are 1) generalist pollinators and 2) their colonies are easily transportable, and 3) the foraging population of a honey bee colony can be 30,000 bees.

-The Honey bee is not the only bee in Maine: there are over 280 bees native to Maine!
+The honey bee is not the only bee in Maine: there are over 280 bees native to Maine!
 Most of the native bees don’t live in colonies and don’t make honey nor beeswax beyond their needs.
-The native bees appear to coexist with Honey bees, as long as Honey bee colony numbers are not overwhelming.
+The native bees appear to coexist with honey bees, as long as honey bee colony numbers are not overwhelming.

 All bees need a healthy place to live, along with access to food and water.
 Anything you can do to improve your local environment for bees is a huge help!